peteroupc/peteroupc.github.io/colorgen.md

 In general, any method that seeks to choose colors that are maximally distant in a particular color space (that is, where the smallest [color difference](#Color_Differences), or `COLORDIFF`, between them is maximized as much as feasible) can be used to select visually distinct colors.
-Such colors can be pregenerated or generated at runtime.
+Such colors can be pregenerated or generated at runtime, and such colors can be limited to those in a particular _color gamut_.
 Here, the color difference method should be _&Delta;E\*_<sub>ab</sub> or another color difference method that takes human color perception into account.
 (See also Tatarize, "[Color Distribution Methodology](http://godsnotwheregodsnot.blogspot.com/2012/09/color-distribution-methodology.html)".)

 <a id=Idioms></a>